Employment-Based Immigration Attorneys in Carrollton

 Helping Residents of DFW Work in the U.S.

 The United States has made several employment-based visa categories available to encourage foreign nationals to come as entrepreneurs or for work.
-The Law Office of Nathan Christensen is ready and qualified to help you apply for a visa under any of the categories listed below.
-To get started, give us a call today and schedule a consultation with our experienced attorney.
+Christensen P.C. is ready and qualified to help you apply for a visa under any of the categories we describe below.

 To qualify for an E-1 or E-2 visa, you must be:

 - A citizen of a treaty country (click here to see E-1 and E-2 treaty countries).